mesosphere/dcos-docs-site/pages/1.13/security/oss/login/external-user-login/index.md

 1. Launch the DC/OS web interface.
 2. Log in through a single sign-on flow using the identity provider of your choice (Google, GitHub, or Microsoft).

-**NOTE**: The Single Sign-On flow will result in the DC/OS Authentication token being stored in a browser cookie.
+<p class="message--note"><strong>NOTE: </strong>The Single Sign-On flow will result in the DC/OS Authentication token being stored in a browser cookie.</p>